ivillamadrid/FloodMapping/docs/source/wetdry.rst

 Dam-break advance with speed :math:`2c_1` over flat, frictionless and dry bottom, being the celerity value :math:`c_1=\sqrt{gh_1}`.

-Some typical scenarios where the whole dynamics is not essential, are rivers across large floodplains with many days of routing, or when the available digital elevation model is coarse or not accurate.
-And scenarios where the propagation of fronts and discontinuities is relevant are: urban flash floods, narrow and steep valleys downstream dam structures, tsunamis, etc.
+Some typical scenarios where the whole dynamics is not essential, are rivers across large floodplains with many days of routing, or when the available digital elevation model is coarse or not accurate, whereas the propagation of fronts and discontinuities is relevant in: urban flash floods and surface drainage systems, narrow and steep valleys downstream dam structures, tsunamis, etc.